COLONIA del SACRAMENTO: Easy Day Trip from Buenos Aires

 Ruinas del Convento de San Francisco

 You can see the remaining bricks on what was once a convent, connected to a lighthouse.
-The convent was originally built in 1694, but was destroyed in 1704 due to a fire.
-In 1845 reconstruction began, was finally completed in 1857.
-However, it clearly has gone through a lot since then.
+The convent was originally built in 1694 but was destroyed in 1704 due to a fire.
+In 1845 reconstruction began, and was finally completed in 1857.
+However, it has gone through a lot since then as you will be able to see.

 Feria Artesanal de la Ciudad